desktop-cgi/desktop-cgi-archive/README.md

 * Jsp (With Tomcat embedded)
 * Aspx (Version Independent - With local IIS proxy, Apache embedded)
-* Any app using local / remote proxy
+* Any app using local / remote proxy (currently http, websockets, tcp, udp. grpc planned)

 ##### The script should currently allow embedding following servers for proxy [TODO: In Development]: